calroc/Thun/docs/Types.rst

-With this, we have a partial Joy compiler that works on the subset of Joy functions that manipulate stacks (both what I call “stack chatter” and the ones that manipulate stacks on the stack.)
+With this, we have a partial Joy compiler that works on the subset of Joy functions that manipulate stacks (both what I call "stack chatter" and the ones that manipulate stacks on the stack.)

-I’m probably going to modify the definition wrapper code to detect definitions that can be compiled by this partial compiler and do it automatically.
+I'm probably going to modify the definition wrapper code to detect definitions that can be compiled by this partial compiler and do it automatically.
 It might be a reasonable idea to detect sequences of compilable functions in definitions that have uncompilable functions in